-It was the Roman soldier Plinius, also known as Pliny the Elder (ca. AD 23-79), who described this terp culture in his Naturalis Historia, written in the first century.
+It was the Roman soldier Plinius, also known as Pliny the Elder (ca. AD 23-79), who described this terp culture in his book Naturalis Historia, written in the first century.
 Plinius was stationed for some years in the area between the River Ems and the River Weser, which was the land of the Chauci.
-Back then, the terp region encompassed what is today more or less the region of Ostfriesland in Germany, combined with the provinces of Friesland and Groningen in the Netherlands.
-Terps existed even further east along the banks of the River Weser, of which archaeological research of the terps of Fallward and Feddersen are proof.
+Back then, the terp region encompassed what is today more or less the region of Ostfriesland in the northwest of Germany, combined with the provinces of Friesland and Groningen in the north of the Netherlands.
+Terps existed even further east along the banks of the Lower River Weser, of which archaeological research of the terps of Fallward and Feddersen is proof.

-Generally, the Chauci tribe is situated in the region of Ostfriesland and possibly in the eastern parts of the province of Groningen too.
-The Frisians were the neighbouring tribe living to the west of the Chauci, roughly corresponding to the modern provinces of Friesland and Noord Holland north of the (former) River IJ, an area the Romans failed to conquer long-term, north of the limes along the River Rhine.
+Generally, the tribe of the Chauci is situated in the region of Ostfriesland and possibly in the eastern parts of the province of Groningen as well.
+The Frisians were the neighbouring tribe living to the west of the Chauci, roughly corresponding to the modern provinces of Friesland and Noord Holland north of the (former) River IJ, an area that the Romans failed to conquer long-term.
+After a few decades of trying to gain control over the territories of the Chauci and Frisians, the Romans settled with the Lower River Rhine as the northernmost border of their empire on the Continent, called the limes.

 Below is what Pliny the Elder wrote about the Chauci, regarding the terp culture bordering the coast of the Wadden Sea.